6-Day Midnight Sun Summer Self-Drive Tour of Iceland’s Hidden Gems & Black Sand Beaches

 Day 4 - Journeying the South Coast

 As this is a self-drive, you decide when you hit the road.
-However, the South Coast is filled with beautiful attractions and activities, so you might want to think about getting an early start today.
-You'll be driving past glaciers that cover volcanoes on your way to see cascading waterfalls and black sand beaches.
+However, the South Coast has beautiful attractions and activities, so you might want to start early today.
+You'll drive past glaciers that cover volcanoes on your way to see cascading waterfalls and black-sand beaches.

-It is just a short drive to your next destination, Skogafoss, a massive cascade that will show you both Mother Nature's strength and beauty at the same time.
-The waterfall lies beneath the glaciers Eyjafjallajokull and Myrdalsjokull, and today on your journey, you can opt for some exciting glacier adventures.
+It's just a short drive to your next destination, Skogafoss, a massive cascade that will simultaneously show you Mother Nature's strength and beauty.
+The waterfall lies beneath the glaciers Eyjafjallajokull and Myrdalsjokull.

-You can stop at Solheimajokull, an outlet glacier of Myrdalsjokull, to take part in a glacier hike or an ice climbing tour.
-You can also head further east to the village of Vik, where you'll board a super jeep, a large, custom vehicle that will drive you up Myrdalsjokull glacier to an authentic ice cave.
-The only one of its kind accessible all year round.
+You can stop at Solheimajokull, an outlet glacier of Myrdalsjokull, for a glacier hike or an ice climbing tour.
+Or you could head further east to the village of Vik, where you'll board a super jeep to drive you up Myrdalsjokull glacier to an authentic ice cave.
+It's the only one of its kind accessible all year round.

-The village of Vík is a great place to stop for lunch or snacks before returning to Reykjavík as it sits on the banks of the black sand beach of Reynisfjara.
-Take in the view of the crashing Atlantic Ocean waves, hitting both the beach and the massive Reynisdrangar sea stacks, which rise out of the ocean like petrified trolls, before making your way back to the city.
+Vik village is a great place to stop for lunch or snacks before returning to Reykjavik, as it sits on the banks of the black sand beach of Reynisfjara.
+Enjoy the views of the crashing Atlantic Ocean waves, hitting both the beach and the massive Reynisdrangar sea stacks, which rise out of the ocean like petrified trolls, before returning to the city.

-Those looking to go on a different route today and want to see some hidden treasures can drive to the black sands of Solheimasandur, where they'll find the skeleton of a crashed DC airplane, then visit Seljavallalaug pool which is hidden inside a mountain pass.
-You could also ditch your car for a few hours, hop aboard a super jeep and drive into the Highlands to see the rhyolitic mountains at Landmannalaugar geothermal area.
+Those looking to go on a different route today for hidden treasures can drive to the black sands of Solheimasandur, where they'll find the skeleton of a crashed DC airplane, then visit Seljavallalaug pool, hidden inside a mountain pass.

-Whatever you decide to do today, you'll be filled with great memories of a fantastic day on the South Coast as you return to your accommodation in Reykjavik city.
+Whatever you decide to do today, you'll be filled with great memories of a fantastic day on the South Coast as you return to your accommodation in Reykjavik.

 Day 5 - The Magical Snaefellsnes Peninsula

-Today you'll explore a 56-mile (90 km) stretch of land that is filled with lava fields, beaches, charming fishing villages, a stunning coastline, and an inspiring glacier volcano.
-This little piece of land is sometimes nicknamed 'Iceland in Miniature' due to its many diverse attractions, but it is mostly called the Snaefellsnes Peninsula.
+Today, you'll explore a 56-mile (90-kilometer) stretch of land filled with lava fields, beaches, charming fishing villages, a stunning coastline, and an inspiring glacier volcano.
+This little piece of land is sometimes nicknamed 'Iceland in Miniature' due to its many diverse attractions, but it's mainly called the Snaefellsnes Peninsula.

-Start the day by driving past Reykjavik's mighty mountain Esja and into the green fields of western Iceland until you reach your first stop, the cliffs of Gerduberg.
-The site comprises a long belt of hexagonal basalt columns that resemble a man-made castle wall, but these form naturally in Iceland's volcanic environment.
+Start the day by driving past Reykjavik's mighty mountain Esja and into the green fields of West Iceland until you reach your first stop, the cliffs of Gerduberg.
+The site comprises a long belt of hexagonal basalt columns resembling an artificial castle wall, but these form naturally in Iceland's volcanic environment.

-Icelandic beaches are usually jet-black, but your next stop is at one of few white beaches in the country.
-Ytri-Tunga is not only a beautiful location, filled with white dunes and small islets just off the coast, but it is a great place to spot seals as they can often be seen swimming in the ocean or lazing on the shore.
+Icelandic beaches are usually jet-black, but your next stop is at one of the few golden beaches in the country.
+Ytri-Tunga is a beautiful location filled with white dunes and small islets just off the coast and a great place to spot seals as they often swim in the ocean or laze on the shore.

-You'll be sure to capture some amazing photos in the peninsula's many villages, like the black church in Budir, the rock arch in Arnarstapi, the beautiful rock formations down by the sea at Hellnar, and the charming houses at Stykkisholmur.
+You'll surely capture some fantastic photos in the peninsula's many villages, like the black church in Budir, the rock arch in Arnarstapi, the beautiful rock formations down by the sea at Hellnar, and the charming houses at Stykkisholmur.

-Don't forget to stop by the coastline to see the massive Londrangar volcanic plugs that jut out of the ocean and to walk to the black pebble beach of Djupalonssandur, where remains of a ship that wrecked there in 1948 lie scattered around.
+Don't forget to stop by the coastline to see the massive Londrangar volcanic plugs that jut out of the ocean.
+You can also walk to the black pebble beach of Djupalonssandur, where remains of a ship that wrecked there in 1948 lie scattered around.

-Before you head back to Reykjavik, be sure to stop near the town of Grundarfjordur to snap a few photos of the pyramid-shaped mountain Kirkjufell and its nearby waterfall.
+Before returning to Reykjavik, snap photos of the pyramid-shaped mountain Kirkjufell and its nearby waterfall.
 Fans of the HBO series Game of Thrones might recognize this striking feature.

 Day 6 - Leaving Iceland

-On your last day in Iceland, you will head, once again, out to the moss-covered lava field of the Reykjanes Peninsula.
-Make sure you'll be at Keflavik International Airport in good time to return your vehicle and catch your departing flight.
+On your last day in Iceland, you'll head out again to the moss-covered lava field of the Reykjanes Peninsula.
+Ensure you're at Keflavik International Airport in good time to return your vehicle and catch your departing flight.

 If your flight leaves late, you can use your remaining time to explore the city further.
 A short drive away from downtown Reykjavik is the recreational area of Laugardalur.
-If the weather is nice, this is a great place for a short walk or a picnic.
+If the weather is nice, this is an excellent place for a short walk or a picnic.

-You could visit Laugardalslaug, Reykjavik's largest swimming pool, which comes equipped with lap lanes, geothermal hot tubs, steam rooms, and a water slide.
-You could also check out the nearby Family Park and Zoo to see Icelandic wildlife animals and meet a few Icelandic horses and sheep before hopping back in your car and driving to the Airport.
+You could visit Laugardalslaug, Reykjavik's largest swimming pool, with lap lanes, geothermal hot tubs, steam rooms, and a water slide.
+You could also check out the nearby Family Park and Zoo to see Icelandic wildlife animals and meet a few Icelandic horses and sheep before hopping back in your car and driving to the airport.